Pascal110/Hello-World/README.md

 # Hello-World

-This is my first Git Hub code, just for fun
+Hey!
+Guys my name is Joseph, this is my first
+Git work..
+Not much but fun

+PS.
+I love AI/Robotics